 Parisians are familiar with the emblematic dishes of Lebanese gastronomy- headed by hummus, falafel, chawarma and kefta - which have now become part of the capital's culinary routine.
 Yet there are so many other traditional specialties to discover, and that's exactly what the new Lebanese restaurant Kubri is all about.

-Opening just a stone's throw from Oberkampf and the Cirque d'Hiver, Kubri has chosen to highlight a certain idea of Lebanese cuisine, contemporary and creative, making the most of modern techniques and highlighting novel pairings, taking Parisian bistronomy as an example that never ceases to renew itself, flouting the great traditions.
+Opening just a stone's throw from Oberkampf and the Cirque d'Hiver, Kubri has chosen to highlight a certain idea of Lebanese cuisine, contemporary and creative, making the most of modern techniques and highlighting original pairings, taking the example of Parisian bistronomy , which never ceases to renew itself, disregarding the great traditions.

-This neo-Lebanese menu is designed to encourage sharing and generosity between guests.
-On the good advice of the chef, we'll opt for 5 mezzés to share over the course of the meal, which will turn out to be very, very generously served.
-Some would say too generously served, since once we'd finished the savoury part of the meal, there was unfortunately no room left for the sweet part.
+The chef's neo-Lebanese menu is designed to encourage sharing and generosity between guests.
+On the good advice of the chef, we'll opt over the course of the meal for 5 mezzés to share, which will turn out to be very, very generously served.
+Some would say too generously served, since once we'd finished the savoury part of the meal, we unfortunately had no room left for the sweet part.
 Game over!

 But let's get back to business.
-To begin with, discover (and, above all, taste!) the hummus (of great finesse; 15€), with chunks of octopus, tomato confit, oregano, crispy chickpeas for an alternation of textures, and franked with a ravigote and shellfish oil; but also the labne with feta, just-crisp broccolini, black olives and pink radish.
+To begin with, discover (and, above all, taste!) the hummus (of great finesse; 15€), accompanied by fine pieces of octopus, tomato confit, oregano, crispy chickpeas for an alternation of textures, and franked with a ravigote and shellfish oil; but also the labne with feta, just-crisp broccolini, black olives and pink radish.

-Then it's on to the tabak, the more expensive main course to be shared between two or more guests.
-Would you prefer lamb kibbeh, roast chicken lala and labne with black lemon, saithe with tomato and bell pepper?
+Then it's time for the tabak, the more expensive main courses to be shared between two or more guests.
+Would you prefer lamb kibbeh, roast chicken lala and labne with black lemon, or saithe with tomato and bell pepper?
 No tabak for us, preferring to concentrate on the mezzés - and what a treat that is.
-On the other hand, we can toast to our heart's content with the Lebanese Date cocktail (13€), featuring bourbon, cinnamon, date water and orange blossom.
+On the other hand, the Lebanese Date cocktail (13€), with bourbon, cinnamon, date water and orange blossom, is the perfect toast.

-One thing's for sure: don't forget the desserts, like the osmallié (8€), a roasted pear with verjuice and caramelized honey, or the nammoura almond-lemon (7€), a traditional semolina cake with honey labne, citrus peel and calendula.
+One thing's for sure, though, and that's that you shouldn't skip out on desserts like osmallié (8€), a roasted pear with verjuice and caramelized honey, or nammoura amande-citron (7€), a traditional semolina cake with honey labné, citrus peel and calendula.

 One of the naughtiest addresses of the new year.